Logic: an Art of Thinking, a Branch of Mathematics

 3. Pragmatic Logic and Argumentative Reasoning

 These pragmatic logics must combine with ordinary language and subjectivity.
-Classical logic has its roots in a highly regimented ordinary language, whereas the speaker of natural language is a virtuoso of contextualization, implicitness and polysemy.
-These features are constitutive of the efficiency, dynamism and adaptability of natural language in everyday life circumstances and of the possibilities for strategic management of the worlds of action and interaction.
-However, these observations do not imply a rejection of logic: the practice of ordinary discourse requires logical skills, just as it requires some arithmetic skills:
+Classical logic has its roots in highly regimented ordinary language, whereas speakers of natural language are virtuosic in their use of contextualization, implicitness and polysemy.
+These characteristics are constitutive of the efficiency, dynamism and adaptability of natural language in everyday circumstances, as well as the resources for strategically managing worlds of action and interaction.

 — Predicate logic: see proposition; syllogism.